DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

 ## Customize Cell Appearance

-To customize cell appearance, use the [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) property.
+Use the [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) property to customize cell appearance.
 In this demo, when you toggle the "Use the Custom Cell Template" checkbox, all the weekends on the Calendar become blue, and all the holidays become red.
 You can set your own function that changes the class of the span element that contains a cell text.

 ## Other Customizations

-To disable the Calendar, set the [disabled](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabled) property.
+Set the [disabled](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabled) property to disable the Calendar.

-To specify which calendar view (month, year, decade or century) should be displayed at first, set the [zoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#zoomLevel) property.
+To specify which calendar view (month, year, decade or century) to display at first, set the [zoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#zoomLevel) property.